 In general, essential oil blends used to comfort those with muscle pain or weakness or muscle fatigue need to be applied directly to the skin, either through massage or a bath.
 However, for support of persons with symptoms of depression, insomnia, poor concentration and similar problems, diffusers and simple inhalations from the bottle can be very helpful.

 Here are some suggestions for blends:

-To relax and sleep better: blend essential oils of Marjoram and Roman Chamomile in equal proportions.
+To relax and sleep better: blend essential oils of Marjoram and Chamomile in equal proportions.

-For support during depression: blend 2 parts Geranium to 1 part Sweet Orange
+For support during depression: blend 2 parts Geranium to 1 part Orange

 Also, Shirley Price, in her book, Aromatherapy for Health Professions (published by Churchhill Livingstone, 1999), reports on a case study in which a 25 year old mom with chronic fatigue was greatly helped by using the following formula for a massage oil which was used regularly for full body massage: